Aqua-0/Pokemon_Star_Console_Edition/README.md

 # Installation & Cleanup #
 1. If you picked the correct deity, or got super lucky, then this went of without a hitch!
-(Can't say the same for me writing this...)
 As Gamechamp3000 said in her first video about a low-shot run of Octo Expansion, "Turns out all you needed to conquer death was a spoonful of elbow grease and a freighter loaded with pain and suffering!"
-2. Delete the original .3ds file and the downloaded pokemon star .3ds file if you haven't already.
+2. Delete the original .cia/.3ds file and the downloaded pokemon star .3ds file if you haven't already.
 3. Reboot your 3DS, then install and delete the file with FBI.
-(For convenience, back up the CIA file before you install and delete it.)
+(For convenience, back up the CIA file to your computer beforehand.)
 4. Fire up the game.
 If you see Kukui instead of Wicke, you messed up somewhere.
-The text from anytime after the opening cinematic should be the same, but the models will still be the originals. :(
+The text from anytime after the opening cinematic should be the same, but the models will unfortunately still be the originals.
+Fixing them will be a major undertaking, assuming I even go down that route.

 # Migrating from Citra #